 A few words about synthetic vanilla

-Despite (or rather because of) vanilla’s great popularity, it has been estimated that the vast bulk of all “vanilla products” today are flavoured not with vanilla, but with artificial vanillin.
+Despite (or rather because of) vanilla’s great popularity, it has been estimated that the overwhelming part of all “vanilla products” today are flavoured not with plant-based genuine vanilla, but with artificial vanillin.
 Pure vanillin is one (albeit one of the most prominent) of the about 250 or so flavouring components of genuine vanilla.

 For economical reasons, however, synthetic vanillin is often produced from lignin (an aromatic chemical compound mainly derived as a by-product from wood pulp).
 It can also be made from guaiacol, which is a coal tar derivative.